Pavitra122/CourseTracker/README.md

 # CourseTracker
-Track the status of any UIUC course to help get those high demand classes.
-It keeps running in the bacground, refreshing the page every 5 minutes and plays a song when a seat in the course is available.
+Track the status of any UIUC course to help get those classes in high demand.
+It keeps running in the bacground, refreshing the page every 5 minutes and plays a song when a seat in the class becomes available.

 Installation
 ------------